Robbiekorneta11/NIU-School-Work/README.md

     * iOS operating system.
 Topics covered will include application of Model-View-Controller
     * design architecture, graphics, rich media content, multithreading, networking and interaction
     * with hardware sensors.

+CSCI 330 - UNIX and Network Programming - Grade: A
+    * UNIX system usage and commands.
+Shell script programming.
+Network programming
+    * concepts and protocols.
+System call level and basic network programming in C++.

 CSCI 340 - Data Structures and Algorithm Analysis - Grade: A
     * Application of analysis and design techniques to nonnumeric algorithms acting on data